perezrecjorge/proyectopsp-grupo2/README.md

 <br>

 <a name="3"></a>
-# ACTIVIDAD 1 Y  2
+# FASE 1: ACTIVIDAD 1 Y  2

 <a name="4"></a>
 ### <b>TÍTULO:</b>